 - Once chicken is fully cooked, remove from oven, and transfer pieces to the large bowl you used for the veggies.
 Pour sauce over the chicken, and toss / stir with a spoon to coat all of the pieces as much as possible.

 - Transfer chicken back to the baking sheet, and place back in the oven for 3-5 minutes.

-BONUS: this heats up great for work lunches the next 1-2 days!
+BONUS: this heats up great for work lunches the next few days!
 Sometimes reheated chicken freaks me out, but when it’s breaded and has sauce on it, I find it to be a lot more appetizing the next day.
 You’ll have the whole office wondering what that delicious smell is! 🙂

 #WellnessForTheWin #BakedHoneyGarlicChicken #VeggiesForTheWin #HealthyTakeout